mikezuniga/HybridCloud-Security-Adapters/container_security/README.md

 Usage2: python push_report.py ImageID MINIMUM_SEVERITY
 MINIMUM_SEVERITY: Vulnerabilities with minimum severity or above need to be included in the report
 ImageID: IDs of target images whoes report needs to be pushed into security monkey.

+PS: Direct internet access is required due to the settings of the docker scanner (clair) itself.
+This requirement cannot be bypassed through HTTP_PROXY as internet access via other protocols (e.g. ssh) is also required.